This project is now hosted on GitHub

 : To disable specular highlights on a material with BasicEffect, SkinnedEffect and DGSLEffect; DisableSpecular sets the specular color to black [0,0,0] and the specular power to 1.
 A specular power of 0 can result in strange rendering artifacts.

-- EnvironmentMapEffect always uses vertex lighting, but does not support specular highlights or per-pixel lighting
+- EnvironmentMapEffect always uses vertex lighting, but does not support per-pixel lighting

 - SkinnedEffect always uses vertex or per-pixel lighting